Expecho/ServiceFabric-Remoting-CustomHeaders/README.md

 ````
 ### Server-side message interception

-On the sending side messages can be intercepted using the `BeforeSendRequestAsync` and `AfterSendRequestAsync` extension points when creating the `ExtendedServiceRemotingClientFactory` on constructor of the `ServiceProxyFactory`:
+On the sending side messages can be intercepted using the `BeforeSendRequestResponseAsync` and `AfterSendRequestResponseAsync` extension points when creating the `ExtendedServiceRemotingClientFactory` on constructor of the `ServiceProxyFactory`:

 ```csharp
 var proxyFactory = new ServiceProxyFactory(handler =>